bdonyan/CreditCardApp/README.md

-# Shepherd Money User and Credit Card Management API
+# User and Credit Card Management API

 ## Introduction
 This project is a Spring Boot application that manages user creation/deletion and the addition of credit cards to user profiles.
 Users can have zero or more credit cards, and the application provides APIs to manage these relationships.